bhirbec/interview-preparation/dynamic-programming/README.md

 	return f
 ```

-Buy drawing the recursion tree we can see how we cut some work:
+By drawing the recursion tree we can see how we cut some work:
 - Fib(k) only recurses the first time it's called for any k
 - memoized calls cost O(1)
 - number of memoized calls is n